 On the other hand, however, I’ve seen Latter-day Saints misunderstand this verse as well.
 Read the following verse and ponder what you think it is getting at:

 At first glance, it might seem like this verse is saying that our efforts actually make up a portion of our salvation.
-That us “doing things” makes up the first part of our salvation and that Jesus Christ’s atonement kicks in to cover whatever is left over.
-That is just one way that it can be interpreted, but there’s a glaring problem with that interpretation that ignores what the rest of scripture has to say.
+That us “doing things” makes up the first part of our salvation and that Jesus Christ’s atonement kicks in to cover whatever little gap is left over.

-This is why it is critical to not just have a “single-verse” based understanding of doctrines and principles.
-So let’s do a little exploring and see what light can be shed on what constitutes “after all we can do”.
+This is why it is critical to not just have a “single-verse” based understanding of doctrines and principles that ignores context.

 In the Book of Mormon, long after Nephi we are introduced to king named Benjamin.
 In his last address to his people, King Benjamin gave a powerful sermon about the fallen state of mankind and the need for a Savior.
 He said these words regarding the futility of our efforts: